Jomonsugi/churn_predictor/README.md

 ### How useful is feature engineering and normalizing skewed data?

+Classifiers like random forest and boosted trees are quite robust to skewed and non-normally distributed data.
+We probably did not need to spend time transforming our data or creating dummy variables for percent of weekday rides.

 ## Contributors
 Our team included Micah Shanks ([github.com/Jomonsugi](https://github.com/Jomonsugi)), Stuart King ([github.com/Stuart-D-King](https://github.com/Stuart-D-King), Jennifer Waller ([github.com/jw15](https://github.com/jw15)), and Ian